huyng/datapad/docs/source/quickstart.rst

 In nontrivial use-cases, `Sequences` are often made up of `Dictionaries`, `Lists`, or other container data types.
 Datapad provides a set functions in the :mod:`datapad.fields` module to work with these nested data types.

-Combining this module along with the methods like :func:`datapad.Sequence.map` gives you a flexible and powerful framework for manipulating data sequence data containing dictionaries and lists.
+Combining this module along with  methods like :func:`datapad.Sequence.map` gives you a flexible and powerful framework for manipulating data sequences containing dictionaries and lists.

 Below you'll find a few examples of working with sequences containing structured data.
 To begin, import the `fields` module::